-In order to exit Priority School status, a school must earn an A, B, or C on the State's A-F School Grading System.
-In addition, the school cannot be in the bottom 5% of performance in the state in reading and mathematics as defined in Section 2.D.i., and the school cannot have a graduation rate less than 60% for at least three years as defined in Section 2.D.i., if these criteria are needed to ensure that at least 5% of Title I schools are identified as Priority Schools in the current school year.
+In order to exit Priority School status, a school must earn an A, B, or C on the State's A-F School Grading System, by identification as a High Progress School or by rising far enough in the ranking system to no longer be included in the bottom 60 schools in the State.
+Schools that exit Priority status may still be subject to other designations such as Focus or Targeted Intervention.
+This ensures that In addition, the school cannot be in the bottom 5% of performance in the state in reading and mathematics as defined in Section 2.D.i., and the school cannot have a graduation rate less than 60% for at least three years as defined in Section 2.D.i., if these criteria are needed to ensure that at least 5% of Title I schools are identified as Priority Schools in the current school year.
+This process will provide the lowest ranked schools in the state with the most SEA and LEA resources while continuing to monitor and support struggling schools.

-If a school exits Priority Status, the school must continue implementation of the Turnaround Principles until the Turnaround Principles have been in place for at least three years.
+If a school exits Priority Status, the school must continue implementation of the Turnaround Principles until the Turnaround Principles have been in place for at least three years and will be encouraged to continue implementing the Turnaround Principles beyond the three years to maintain growth and support student achievement.

-If the Priority School is a member of C3 Schools at the time that the school exits Priority Status, control of the school may be returned to the LEA if all of the following criteria are met:
+If the Priority School is a member of CSchools at the time that the school exits Priority Status, control of the school may be returned to the LEA if all of the following criteria are met:

-- The LEA can demonstrate capacity to support the school in continuous improvement efforts to ensure that the school does not worsen after leaving the C3 Schools. - The State Board of Education agrees to relinquish control of the school to the LEA, believing that the LEA is the best suited entity to run the school. - The LEA has demonstrated improvement in other schools across the LEA during the three-year or longer period in which the school was operated by the C3 Schools. - The parents of students in the school agree by majority vote to return the school to control of the LEA.
+- The LEA can demonstrate capacity to support the school in continuous improvement efforts to ensure that the school does not worsen after leaving the C Schools. - The State Board of Education agrees to relinquish control of the school to the LEA, believing that the LEA is the best suited entity to run the school. - The LEA has demonstrated improvement in other schools across the LEA during the three-year or longer period in which the school was operated by the C Schools. - The parents of students in the school agree by majority vote to return the school to control of the LEA.

-If all of these conditions are not met, the State Board of Education may choose to keep control of the school as part of the C3 Schools, or the State Board of Education may reassign control of the school to the original LEA, another LEA, or a Charter School Operator.
+If all of these conditions are not met, the State Board of Education may choose to keep control of the school as part of the CSchools, or the State Board of Education may reassign control of the school to the original LEA, another LEA, or a Charter School Operator.